MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/process1-initialization-failed-stop-error.md

 ---
 # PROCESS1_INITIALIZATION_FAILED stop error after you upgrade to Windows 10 Version 1607

-This article describes an issue that triggers a stop error on a blue screen after you upgrade your system to Windows 10 Version 1607.
+This article provides a workaround to an issue that triggers a stop error on a blue screen after you upgrade your system to Windows 10 Version 1607.

 _Original product version:_ &nbsp; Windows 10, version 1607
 _Original KB number:_ &nbsp; 3083796